Updated Odds: ASU Projected to Finish Second in Pac-12 South, Longshots for National Title

 Include sportsbooks in those eager for football season, as fans love to throw some of their hard-earned money down on games almost as much as they love watching their teams win.

-At Pac-12 media day last week, media members picked Arizona State to finish third in the Pac-12 South division.
+At Pac-12 media day last week, media members picked Arizona State to finish second in the Pac-12 South division.
 Yesterday, Vegas released updated odds on their picks for division winners.

 Betting Favorites

-Superbook Sports has the Oregon Ducks as favorites to win the Pac-12 according to their CFP odds, with USC trailing second.
+Superbook Sports has the Oregon Ducks as favorites to win the Pac-12 according to their CFP odds, with USC finishing second.

 When it comes to the Arizona State Sun Devils, their odds rank third to win the Pac-12.
 The Sun Devils are tied for the 19th-highest odds to win the College Football Playoffs this season with 100/1 odds.